Murray Scown

 Research Areas

-Social-ecological systems, resilience, spatial analysis, rivers, land use, Sustainable Development Goals, scale, GIS
+Coupled environmental and social systems, resilience, geospatial analysis, rivers, land use, Sustainable Development Goals, scale, GIS

 Current Research

-My research asks how we can map, measure, model, and manage social-ecological systems to achieve the Global Sustainable Development Goals (SDGs).
+My research asks how we can map, measure, model, and manage coupled environmental and social systems to achieve the Global Sustainable Development Goals (SDGs) specifically and sustainable futures more generally.

 Teaching